 There are different definitions of social capital and SHE’s definition emphasizes social capital in relation to children and the school setting.

-Social capital is seen as a resource that enhances resilience and abilities of individuals and/or communities to maintain health by providing social support and facilitating collective actions.
+Social capital is seen as a resource that enhances the resilience and abilities of individuals and/or communities to maintain health by providing social support and facilitating collective actions.
 In relation to children, evidence suggests that social capital in the school context improves children’s health.
 Working with social capital in the school setting can be complex and it is important to understand which aspect of social capital a project or intervention in a school is targeting.

-Social capital can be subdivided in horizontal and vertical social capital1.
+Social capital can be subdivided into horizontal and vertical social capital1.

 - Horizontal social capital describes the relationships that exist among people or groups of equals or near equals.
 Horizontal social capital is about bonding and refers to the relationships children have with their equals such as other classmates

 - Vertical social capital describes the relationships of unequal individuals or groups.
-The inequality is about different types of access to resources and power such as the relationship between a teachers and a child
+The inequality is about different types of access to resources and power such as the relationship between teachers and children

 Social capital can also be subdivided into cognitive and structural social capital1.

-- Structural social capital reflects an individual’s connectedness to a given community (e.g. participation in organisations) For example participation in extracurricular activities, school clubs or after-school centres
+- Structural social capital reflects an individual’s connectedness to a given community (e.g. participation in organizations) For example participation in extracurricular activities, school clubs or after-school centres

 - Cognitive social capital reflects feelings of trust, norms of reciprocity, connectedness, or what people ‘feel’.
 For example, a child’s perceptions of trust and support and the sense of belonging that arises from interactions and networks in school.

 To understand SHE’s definition of social capital the following historical facts can be useful.

-- Bourdieu (1986)2 defined social capital as the capital of social connections, mutual acquaintance and social recognition
+- Bourdieu (1986)2 defined social capital as the capital of social connections, mutual acquaintances, and social recognition